binary-com/deriv-api-docs/docs/languages/javascript/get-country-list/index.md

 });
 ```

-Now update the `message` event listener to render the data:
+Now, update the `message` event listener to render the data:

 ```js title="index.js"
 // subscribe to `message` event